grantcarthew/node-mppg/README.md

 ## API

-See the [JSDoc](http://usejsdoc.org/) notes in the [mppg.js](/mppg.js) file.
+See the JSDoc notes in the [mppg.js](/mppg.js) file.
+[About JSDoc](http://usejsdoc.org/)

 ## About the Owner

-I, Grant Carthew, am a technologist, trainer, and Dad from Queensland, Australia.
+I, Grant Carthew, am a technologist from Queensland, Australia.
 I work on code in a number of personal projects and when the need arises I build my own packages.

 This project exists because I needed to manage materialized paths.